Death & Dying Education

 Present Offerings

 We can’t predict the future or be certain our planning will be useful when we are faced with death and loss.
-We can, however, come to understand how we relate to death now, and allow this awareness to enhance our relationships in the present.
-Learning to ride the waves of discomfort as we face losses, small and large, has the potential to strengthen our families and communities while we’re still alive.
+We can, however, come to understand how we relate to death now,and allow this awareness to enhance our relationships in the present.
+Learning to ride the waves of discomfort as we face losses, small and large, has the potential to strengthen us, our families, and communities while we’re still alive.

 Guidance for Oregonians